Find a Crew

-Find a Crew is an international online marine crew and boat network that offers a database to match boat members with crew.
+Find a Crew is an international online marine crew and boat portal that offers a database to match boat members with crew.

 Find a Crew encompasses professional, commercial and recreational boating providing a platform for members to search for, and communicate with, people travelling, working on or exploring the oceans of the world.

 Main features

 Find a Crew has a network of members seeking to find a crew or become a crew member in over 200 countries.
 Website visitors can view member information, but must become registered members to exchange contact information.
 People that work as crew members may do so as volunteers or companions, where light duties are exchanged for room and board.
 Other non-sailing positions are involved in food service, teachers or nannies, language interpreters, scientists on research vessels, or water sports instructors.
 Professional crew members include deckhands, engineers, and skippers.
 In some cases, nonprofessionals sign on as paying passengers.
 Crew members do not need to be experienced.